Why Does Agile Fail?

 - By bad luck.

 So many random factors can impact an Agile adoption.
 Let’s acknowledge that even when all our ducks are lined up, often things can just go awry.
 Sponsors and champions can change post or leave.
-Key players in the dev teams can quit.
+Key players in the delivery teams can quit.
 Upturns and downturns in the organisation’s markets can distract and detract.
 Technologies can suddenly change.
+Regulatory constraints shift.
 New fads can overtake our plans.

 Honestly, so many things can undermine an Agile adoption, it’s a surprise to me that any attempts actually succeed.
 And it’s not even that a successful Agile adoption means a big uplift in organisational effectiveness.
 Better to invest our limited time, attention, and money in something with a much bigger potential payback, if you ask me.
 Which you probably didn’t.